remla25-team12/operation/docs/extension.md

 To measure the impact of our introduced improvement on migrating to a shared storage from a local storage, we can measure the following:

-1. Recording the latency until a new developer accesses the latest trained model with the current vs. proposed method, because with local storage, it is expected that every time a new user joins, they have to run the entire pipeline via `dvc repro` and push it to the storage, whereas with the proposed method, it is expected that they only need to run `dvc pull` to access the model.
+1. Recording the latency until a new developer accesses the latest trained model with the current vs. proposed method.
+With local storage, it is expected that every time a new user joins, they have to run the entire pipeline via `dvc repro` and push it to the storage, whereas with the proposed method, it is expected that they only need to run `dvc pull` to access the model.

 2. Counting the steps or errors encountered by a new developer while setting up the repository with the current vs. proposed method and while accessing the latest trained model from the storage.